-Parks Canada's goal is to advise applicants as to whether or not their application has been accepted for financial assistance in early Spring or Summer 2014.
+Parks Canada's goal is to advise applicants as to whether or not their application has been accepted for financial assistance by early Fall 2016.
 While applications may be assessed as meeting the Program objectives, funding is highly competitive and there is no guarantee of support.
 Parks Canada reserves the right to close the application and assessment process at any time.